Homemade Peach Cobbler

 - ¼ cup water

-- 8 T. unsalted butter, very well chilled
+- 8 tbsp unsalted butter, very well chilled

 - 1 egg white, beaten with water added

-- Position the top rack of your oven in the center position, then preheat to 400°F.
+the top oven rack in the center position and pre-heat oven to 400°F.

 - Transfer to a greased 8” x 8” baking pan and spread into an even layer.
 Sprinkle brown sugar on top of peach mixture before placing pan in pre-heated oven.
 Bake for 10 minutes.